paikattilrohin/video_sync_server/README.md

 # video_sync_server
-Server hosted on heroku for plugin, pipeline deploys new server for code changes.
+Server hosted on heroku for plugin, pipeline deploys new server with every change